lucidfy/lucid/readme.md

 # GORVEL

-Inspired from Laravel / Symfony structure but written in Go!
+Inspired by Laravel / Symfony structure but written in Go!
 This project is still *under development*, there's no released tag yet!

 ## Installation via Docker